willem0boone/EDITO_PH1/R/readme.md

 my_selection <- filter_parquet(dataset, filter_params)
 ```

-#### Required data format
+### Step 2: Make monthly aggregates

-Once you have the occurrence data, it needs to be formatted in monthly aggregated lifeform groups.
+Once you have the occurrence data, it needs to be formatted into **monthly aggregated lifeform groups**.
-If you intend to write your own pipeline or bring your own data, this section will explain you how your data format should look like.
+If you intend to write your own pipeline or bring your own data, this section explains the expected format.

 CSV file:

-- "Period": YYYY-MM (e.g. 2021-01)
+- `"Period"`: YYYY-MM (e.g. 2021-01)
-- "lifeform": str name of lifeform (eg. diatom)
+- `"lifeform"`: Name of the lifeform (e.g. *diatom*)
-- "abundance": abundance data (using '.' as decimal), monthly averaged.
+- `"abundance"`: Abundance data (decimal point as `.`), monthly averaged
-- "num_samples": int, number of samples used in monthly aggregation.
+- `"num_samples"`: Number of samples used in monthly aggregation

 Example records (note that the .txt file should not have a heading row).